Craig Bohl

-Craig Philip Bohl (born July 27, 1958) is an American college football coach and former player, currently the head football coach at the University of Wyoming.
-He was previously the head coach at North Dakota State University in Fargo from 2003 to 2013, where he led the Bison to three consecutive NCAA Division I Football Championships in his final three seasons.
+Craig Philip Bohl (born July 27, 1958) is an American retired college football coach and former player.
+Prior to announcing his retirement from coaching at the conclusion of the 2023 football season, he was the head football coach at the University of Wyoming for 10 seasons.
+Before being hired in Laramie, he was the head coach at North Dakota State University in Fargo from 2003 to 2013, where he led the Bison to three consecutive NCAA Division I Football Championships in his final three seasons.

 Early years

 Born in Lincoln, Nebraska, Bohl was a reserve defensive back for the Nebraska Cornhuskers from 1977 to 1979.
 He earned a bachelor's degree in business from the University of Nebraska–Lincoln in 1982.

 Coaching career

 Assistant coaching

 Bohl was an assistant coach for many different programs for 19 years, including at his alma mater Nebraska for eight seasons, the last three as defensive coordinator.
 He was a coach for two national championship teams at Nebraska, in 1995 and 1997.

 North Dakota State

 Bohl was hired as head coach at NDSU in 2003.
-As its 32nd head football coach, he guided the storied program as it transitioned from Division II, where they had won eight national championships, to Division I. Four years after completing the move, he led the Bison to their first ever FCS Championship title in 2011, beating Sam Houston State 17-6 in the final.
-On January 1, 2013, North Dakota State gave Bohl an eight-year contract extension through the 2020 season, and four days later, he rewarded them by leading the Bison to their second consecutive FCS Championship, defeating Sam Houston State again, 39-13.
+As its 29th head football coach, he guided the storied program as it transitioned from Division II, where they had won eight national championships, to Division I. Four years after completing the move, he led the Bison to their first ever FCS Championship title in 2011, beating Sam Houston State 17–6 in the final.
+On January 1, 2013, North Dakota State gave Bohl an eight-year contract extension through the 2020 season, and four days later, he rewarded them by leading the Bison to their second consecutive FCS Championship, defeating Sam Houston State again, 39−13.

-In the 2013 season opener on August 30, NDSU upset defending Big 12 champion Kansas State 24‑21.
+In the 2013 season opener on August 30, NDSU upset defending Big 12 champion Kansas State 24–21.
 Bohl won more games than any other NDSU head football coach; he surpassed Rocky Hager on September 21 with his 92nd win.

-On Saturday, January 4, 2014, he led the Bison to their third straight FCS football championship, downing Towson 35-7.
+On Saturday, January 4, 2014, he led the Bison to their third straight FCS football championship, downing Towson 35–7.
 The Bison were the second team in FCS history to three straight national championships, after Appalachian State (2005–2007).